 In addition to the terms described in the "Summary" section above, the following general terms will apply to the notes, including your notes:

 Specified Currency

-Unless otherwise specified in the relevant pricing supplement, all payments, if any, on the notes will be made in U.S. dollars ("\$").
+Unless otherwise specified in the relevant pricing supplement and unless we deliver shares of the Reference Stock at maturity, all payments of principal and interest will be made in U.S. dollars ("\$").

 Form and Denomination